 Psychological and Educational Testing

 I conduct intellectual and achievement testing for multiple types of referrals.
-This testing is frequently part of a social security disability determination (to assess, for example, if a person has the intellectual capacity to hold a job).
-It is also common in academic settings when trying to determine if a person has ADHD or a learning disability.
+This testing is frequently necessary to receive academic accommodations in school.
+It is also comonly part of a social security disability determination (to assess, for example, if a person has the intellectual capacity to hold a job).

 It is common for individuals to realize that they or their dependents struggle in ways that may be related to problems with attention or learning.
 Others may find that they are particularly gifted in learning and would like to be admitted into programs or institutions for the Gifted and Talented.
 For these sorts of issues, it is possible to receive academic accommodations, tutoring, and other resources to help encourage academic and personal success.
 Depending on the issue, accommodations are frequently available in the school/university setting and can also be applied to standardized testing, such as the SAT/ACT, GRE, and LSAT.